mikkelhegn/embedding-demo/README.md

 You can also call the component to compare a given text string with what's in the database already.
 The component will return a sorted list of text already in the database.

-This is still very early and experimental, but works with the new Serverless AI features in Spin and Fermyon Cloud.
+This is built ion the Serverless AI features in Spin and Fermyon Cloud.

 The repo contains a small client front-end to try the functionality.